Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Complementary Results

-We visually compare policies for the maze environment.
-Figure~\ref{fig:heatmaps} shows exploration heatmaps for all methods for the 12 actuator setting of the maze environment.
+\paragraph{Maze heatmaps} We visually compare policies for the standard maze environment.
+Figure~\ref{fig:heatmaps} shows exploration heatmaps for all methods (excluding the ablation) for the 12 actuator setting of the maze environment without teleporting tiles.
 Here, the more frequently a location is visited, the brighter the color, i.e., from least visits to most visits: black-red-orange-yellow.
 We note that at the start of training, the movement of the agent is still random.
 However, as the policies converge, a clearer path becomes visible, given the \(10\%\) action noise. \gls{VAC} is unable to handle the large action space and gets stuck in the lower left corner. \gls{knn} and \gls{minmax} eventually find a comparable policy that reaches the goal state, albeit the shortest path is not found.
 It seems that both policies learned to stay far away from the wall, as hitting the wall often results in getting stuck.
 Both \gls{LAR} and \gls{DNC} found a policy that tracks more closely around the wall, hence taking a shorter path to the goal state.
-However, \gls{LAR} remained at the lower boundary of the grid for some episodes.
+However, \gls{LAR} got stuck at the lower boundary of the grid for a number of episodes, whereas \gls{DNC} displayed more productive learning behavior.